API access to data

 Pre-aggregating data

-Within Gadget it is highly recommended to use computed fields in most instances, however, there are a few cases where you can consider pre-aggregating data at write time.
+When possible, Gadget recommends using computed views or computed fields to aggregate data.
+However, there are a few cases where you can consider pre-aggregating data at write time:

-Large datasets: Pre-aggregation is particularly beneficial when dealing with large datasets where performing aggregations or complex calculations on the fly can be computationally expensive.
+2. Huge datasets: If the Pre-aggregation is particularly beneficial when dealing with large datasets where performing aggregations or complex calculations on the fly can time out from being too computationally expensive.